BYTESHAUS/convert-smth/README+/dev_guidelines.md

-# Development guidelines for this project
+# Development guidelines <sup>for this project</sup>

 ## Keep type safety

 Albeit all *quantified* or their *converters*, *presenters* share their respected parent definitions/implementations they must **not ever** intercept.
-E.g. *mass* can't be assigned to, or, compared with *acceleration*, as well *speed* - to/with *length* A converter can't compare different types of *quantified*.
+E.g., *mass* can't be assigned to, or, compared with *acceleration*, as well *speed* &ndash; to/with *length* A converter can't compare different types of *quantified*.

 ## Interfaces

 Surprise for Java/C# developers, that interfaces in TS aren't interfaces.
 They are rather a join of structs and interfaces.
-And this is a good part - you spare at least one declaration.
+And this is a good part &ndash; you spare at least one declaration.
-Thus prefix interfaces with `I` provided it's either a set of functions or a pure definition&nbsp;&nbsp;<sup>**_i**</sup>
+Thus prefix interfaces with `I` provided it's either a set of functions or a pure definition&nbsp;&nbsp;<sup>ℹ️</sup>

-<sup>**_i**</sup><sub>&nbsp;&nbsp;rule of thumb - only abstract classes or other interfaces could be ancestors or combiners, and it's not for object instantiation (but practical as an argument or return value type)</sub>
+<sup>ℹ️</sup><sub>&nbsp;&nbsp;rule of thumb &ndash; only abstract classes or other interfaces could be ancestors or combiners, and it's not for object instantiation (but practical as an argument or return value type)</sub>

 ## Public API